LiskArchive/lips/README.md

 ![Lisk Improvement Proposals](banner.jpg "Lisk Improvement Proposals")

-Welcome to the LIPS repository where community members can propose changes to the Lisk protocol.
+Welcome to the LIPS repository where community members can propose changes to the Lisk protocol and its software implementation.

 ## Contributing